 The Antennae Galaxies, also known as the Ringtail Galaxy or Arp 244, are a pair of colliding galaxies located in Corvus constellation.
 The interacting spiral galaxies have the designations NGC 4038 and NGC 4039 in the New General Catalogue.
-The galaxy collision resembles an insect’s antennae, which is how the pair got the name.
-The … [Read more…]

 The galaxy was named after the constellation which, in turn, was named after the mythical princess Andromeda, daughter of Cassiopeia and Cepheus, in Greek mythology.

 Andromeda Galaxy is one of the most famous objects in the night sky, and the nearest spiral galaxy to our own, the Milky Way.
 It is on a collision course with the Milky Way, and the two galaxies are expected to merge in about 4 billion years.

 Read More »Andromeda Galaxy (Messier 31, M31, NGC 224)